paritytech/command-bot/README.md

   - `try-runtime`: runs
     `cargo run --release --quiet --features=try-runtime try-runtime [args]`

-- `-v` / `--var`: defines environment variables for the CI job which runs the command.
+- `-v` / `--var` (optional): defines environment variables for the CI job which runs the command.
 You can specify this option multiple times for multiple tags.
   Note that you can also specify environment variables by putting them after ` $ `, as showcased in the example below.

 ### Example